 A moisture meter can tell you if excess moisture exists in an area.
 Based on those findings, you can then conclude whether or not it is highly probable that mold may grow in that area since a high moisture condition promotes mold growth.

-The sample principle holds true when you’re measuring moisture in a stack of lumber.
+The sample principle holds when measuring moisture in a stack of lumber.
 The larger the piece of wood or the bigger the stack, the more readings you want to take.
-With a larger set of data points, you can be more confident that you’re making decisions based on an accurate reading of the piece’s or batch’s overall moisture condition.
+With larger data points, you can be more confident that you’re making decisions based on an accurate reading of the piece’s or batch’s overall moisture condition.

 So let’s be realistic.
 If your meter makes it difficult and time-consuming to take a single reading, you’re probably not going to take enough readings.
-Pinless meters are much easier and faster to use than pin meters, which means you can efficiently and easily take all the readings you need.
+Pinless meters are much easier and faster to use than pin meters, so you can efficiently and easily take all the readings you need.